ukates/final-project/README.md

 * create a rough design of your final project

 ### :bangbang: Deliverables for Week 1
- To achieve your week 1 goals, turn in the following:
+ To achieve your week 1 goals, complete the following for credit:

 - [ ] Fork this project.
-  * You'll then be able to check off the items on this list, but only on your own fork.
+  * You'll then be able to :white_check_mark: the items on this list, but only on your own fork.

-- [ ] Create an **Issue** with your project proposal.
+- [ ] Create an [Issue](https://github.com/valencia-cop1000-201620/final-project/issues/new) with your project proposal.
-  * On the final project repository, create an **Issue** titled: `yourusername's Final Project Proposal`.
   * The **Issue** will automatically populate with some fields for you to fill in.
 Answer the questions that autopopulate.
-  * Feel free to write add comments about what you'd like some feedback from classmates or the professor on.
+  * Feel free to add comments about what you'd like some feedback from classmates or the professor on.

-- [ ] Provide feedback to ** Issues ** opened by your classmates.
+- [ ] Provide feedback to **Issues** opened by your classmates.
 Some useful feedback would be:
   * does the project seem like too much work to be done in 1 week?
 If not, how could you suggest the project be modified so it fits into the given timeframe?
   * what obstacles might your classmate have missed?
   * does the project utilize topics learned throughout the semester?